 -

-- Structure and equity.
+- Assure structure and equity.
 One of the most important factors in any procurement exercise is the ability to be able to fairly assess one supplier against another – to make the most informed choices, but also to protect yourself from the possibility of a dispute arising for perceived bias selection.
 Reverse engineer your business objectives into a detailed response template so you can compare one against the other for their specific strengths and weaknesses.